ParallelMaths/parallel/pages/10-01-all-dark-things.md

 ::: problem id=1_2 marks=3
 __1.2.__ If `2/101` is represented in Egyptian fractions, it equals `1/101 + 1/202 + 1/303 + 1/x`.

-What is the missing numerator?
+What is the missing denominator `x`?

 <input solution="606"/>